HimanshuAgarwal022/IDRiDSegmentation/README.md

 Code for Segmentation of retinal lesions associated with diabetic retinopathy as microaneurysms, hemorrhages, hard exudates, and soft exudates.

+It's distributed under the GNU General Public License v3 (or any later version) - see the accompanying LICENSE file for more details.

 ## Requirements

 You need to have the following python packages installed (may be incomplete):